 It’s that time of year when everyone starts claiming the new year for themselves.
 I’m not even going to attempt to trump their claims – they can have it.
 I don’t need 2019 to be my year, I just need it to be a bit kinder to me than 2018 was.

 2018 was mainly poo.
 But even in the poo there were glimmers of hope and positivity.
 I just need to give them a bit of a clean up so we can see them properly.
 Let’s start with the deaths of my parents…

 We fought for them and for their welfare even when they fought against us.
 They both had good deaths in places where they were cared for by people who really cared.
-When the people who sat with your mum as she died can't speak because she will cry, you can't ask for more.
-The way the Macmillan nurse looked at my Dad with such fondness reassured me that it didn't matter if we weren't there at the exact moment of their deaths.
+When the people who sat with your mum as she died can’t speak because they will cry, you can’t ask for more.
+The way the Macmillan nurse looked at my Dad with such fondness reassured me that it didn’t matter if we weren’t there at the exact moment of their deaths.

 This was a significant and liberating realisation for me.
 In fact it is not the last breath that counts but all the times before that.
 It is their life that I want to remember, not their death.
 It was not possible for me to spend every waking minute at their sides, counting each breath.
 Waiting.

 It is heart breaking to be without them, especially at Christmas, but at least this grief is pure, unadulterated grief.
 Last Christmas they were already gone – taken by dementia.
 They looked like them and there were glimpses of them there but often they were frustrating, exhausted and exhausting.
 I spent more time trying not to be angry with them than is healthy.
 And yet more time berating myself for being angry.
 But now in the space where they should be – the phonecalls, the visits, the ridiculous Christmas ornaments – there is just loss and sadness.
 And that feels right.
 I’m not OK.
 Knowing and feeling that it’s ok not to be ok helps me accept that I will be.